 Rarely exceeding 100 pounds in weight, Dobermans look bigger than they really are, thanks to their height (big males may stand 28 inches high at the shoulder), long necks, and (sometimes) cropped ears.
 Additionally, Dobermans tend to adopt a pretty impressive posture when facing something they deem a threat.

 But underneath this impressive exterior, most Dobermans are as loving as the sweetest lab and probably more committed to their owner too.
 They share a number of similarities with Rotties, as they are also smart, sensitive, and incredibly loyal.

 This well-known working breed isn’t the ideal choice for first-time dog owners, but Dobermans are probably better than many other breeds on this list for novices.
 In any case, they’ll need firm training, obedience classes, and plenty of socialization, beginning at a young age.

 5. German Shepherd

 Historically, German shepherds were one of the most common breeds to be used in military and police contexts (although they’ve largely been supplanted by Belgian Malinois in recent years).
 They’ve excelled in these roles thanks to their intelligence, fearless nature, and powerful presence.

 German shepherds occasionally approach the 100-pound mark, but most are closer to 80 or 90 pounds.
 They often appear larger than this, thanks to their thick, long fur.
 They also have large ears, which further increase their apparent size.

 Their protective instincts are easy to see, and a big German shepherd is surely one of the most intimidating breeds to encounter in a proverbial dark alley.

-Although they make great family pets and are one of the easier breeds to train, German shepherds are not ideal for homes that harbor allergy sufferers.
+Although they are loyal companions who are one of the easier breeds to train, German shepherds are not ideal for homes that harbor allergy sufferers.
 Shepherds shed by the fistful, and they’ll quickly bury your belongings in an archeological layer of hair.